okta/okta-oidc-ios/README.md

 ## Modify network requests

-You can track and modify network requests throughout OktaOidc by passing object that conforms to `OktaNetworkRequestCustomizationDelegate` protocol to the `requestCustomizationDelegate` property of `OktaOidcConfig` instance.
+You can track and modify network requests made by `OktaOidc`.
+In order to do this, create an object conforming to the `OktaNetworkRequestCustomizationDelegate` protocol and set it to the `requestCustomizationDelegate` property on an `OktaOidcConfig` instance.

 ```swift
 let configuration = OktaOidcConfig(with: {YourOidcConfiguration})